truenas/documentation/content/TrueCommand/Administration/Users.md

 You can select the **TrueCommand Administrator** checkbox to designate the account as an administrator.
 {{< /tab >}}
 {{< tab "Change Password" >}}
 You can change the account password by typing the new password into both the **Password** and **Password Confirm** fields.
-When prompted, enter the user's existing password.
+When prompted, enter the user existing password.
 Click **SAVE CHANGES** to make the change.
 {{< /tab >}}
 {{< tab "Email" >}}